 ECU ALERT is a collection of communication tools the university uses to distribute emergency notification and information.
 It is only used for emergencies and occasional required testing.
 It allows the University to send Emergency notification by

 Important Notice: Text messaging is not a dependable source for ECU emergency information.
 In an emergency, ECU will send out text messages in a timely manner.
 However, ECU does not have control of when your service provider will deliver the message to your device.
 Delivery from your provider may be delayed minutes to hours from the time ECU sends the text.
 Text messages are only used for serious emergencies and not for follow up information unless it is needed for public safety.
-Depend on Alert Web page, e-mail, hotlines and other more reliable sources for emergency information.
+Depend on Alert Web page and e-mail and other more reliable sources for emergency information.

 The ECU ALERT web page is the primary location for emergency news and situational updates.
 Should you hear the outdoor speakers or other notification devices activate but do not hear them clearly, ECU ALERT web page is the best source of factual information.

 When is ECU Alert used?

 ECU ALERT will be used whenever there is a need to push critical information to the University population.
 For some incidents, like a crime committed off campus, that doesn't threaten ECU but may require ECU to notify the campus community for awareness purposes, only ECU ALERT e-mail is used.
 For other incidents such as ECU canceling classes due to severe weather, e-mail, pop-up box, & SMS text messaging will be used.
 For very serious incidents, continuing threats or life threatening situations, notification will be distributed using many or all methods of communication as quickly as possible.